Cole Moore

-Cole Moore (born June 3, 1997) is an American professional stock car racing driver who last competed full-time in the ARCA Menards Series West, driving the No. 99 Chevrolet SS/Toyota for Bill McAnally Racing.
+Cole Moore (born June 3, 1997) is an American professional stock car racing driver who is currently competing in various Road Racing Series such as Trans-Am Series driving the No. 99 TA2 and TAC cars full-time.
+He last competed full-time in the ARCA Menards Series West, driving the No. 99 Chevrolet SS/Toyota for Bill McAnally Racing.
 He has also previously competed in the ARCA Menards Series.
+Moore now races in the Trans Am series.
+Participating in TA2 and TA Cup.